techidaily/site-win11/source/_posts/essential-steps-for-preventing-heat-in-w11-systems.md

 4. Select**Plugged in** and change the value to**99%** .
 5. Click**Apply** and**OK** to save the changes.

- If the maximum processor state is missing, you can[show the hidden minimum and maximum processor state](https://www.makeuseof.com/windows-minimum-maximum-processor-state-power-options/) using Command Prompt.
+ If the maximum processor state is missing, you can [show the hidden minimum and maximum processor state](https://www.makeuseof.com/windows-minimum-maximum-processor-state-power-options/) using Command Prompt.

  As the new configuration is applied, your CPU temperature should drop immediately.
 But this comes at a price.
 Changing the maximum processor state reduces your CPU speed.
 As a result, you may notice decrease in system performance during gaming sessions and other CPU-intensive tasks.

  Again, this is not a solution, as you shouldn’t have to manually tweak these settings to get optimal thermal performance for your computer.
 But this is a known workaround and should work for most people who don’t need to use the maximum potential of their CPU all the time.

- If the issue persists, your computer is likely[overheating due to insufficient airflow, fan problems, and driver issues](https://www.makeuseof.com/how-to-fix-overheating-computer/) .
+ If the issue persists, your computer is likely [overheating due to insufficient airflow, fan problems, and driver issues](https://www.makeuseof.com/how-to-fix-overheating-computer/) .

 ## 6\.
 Disable Windows Search Indexing

  Searchindexer is a Windows service that facilitates faster Windows search.
 While it works in the background, this service can cause high CPU usage, thus resulting in high temperatures.

  You can manage search indexing to exclude specific folders from indexing.
-You can also[completely turn off Windows Search Indexer](https://www.makeuseof.com/windows-search-indexer-guide/) to see if that helps resolve the overheating problem on your computer.
+You can also [completely turn off Windows Search Indexer](https://www.makeuseof.com/windows-search-indexer-guide/) to see if that helps resolve the overheating problem on your computer.

 ## 7\.
 Adjust the Performance Option to "Best Performance"